-- There is no limit to the total amount of debt that you owe, as long as you have at least one debt. - You must continue to pay all your regular household bills whilst you are in the scheme.
+- There is no limit to the total amount of debt that you owe, as long as you have at least one debt.
+You must continue to pay all your regular household bills whilst you are in the scheme.
 There are different rules around this for people accessing the Mental Health Crisis Breathing Space. - You must stay in regular contact with your debt adviser throughout the 60 days and be active in working towards a debt solution.

-If you are having payments deducted from your Universal Credit payments for debts, these will continue.
-However, if you are still receiving 'legacy benefits' such as Jobseeker's Allowance or Employment Support Allowance these payment deductions will stop.
+If you are having payments deducted from your Universal Credit payments for debts, these will continue but not if you are still receiving 'legacy benefits' such as Jobseekers' Allowance or Employment Support Allowance.